babenyshevs/ccds-custom/{{ cookiecutter.repo_name }}/README.md

 ## install requirements

+install current project as a package

-    python -m pip install -U pip setuptools wheel python -m pip install -r requirements.txt
+    python -m pip install -U pip setuptools wheel

+before installing further open $requirements.txt$ and (un)comment packages, which you consider to be (ir)relevant for a given project.
+This will save some time (and disc space), packages can be added later if needed.

+    python -m pip install -r requirements.txt

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>